 - Wide-diameter, high-pressure interstate transmission pipelines that cross state boundaries and intrastate transmission pipelines that operate within state boundaries transport natural gas from the producing and processing areas to storage facilities and distribution centers.
 Compressor stations (or pumping stations) on the pipeline network keep the natural gas flowing forward through the pipeline system.

-- Local distribution companies deliver natural gas to consumers through about 1.5 million miles of small-diameter, lower pressure service lines.
+- Local distribution companies deliver natural gas to consumers through small-diameter, lower pressure service lines.

 How did this transmission and distribution network become so large?

 About half of the existing mainline natural gas transmission network and a large portion of the local distribution network were installed in the 1950s and 1960s because consumer demand for natural gas more than doubled following World War II.
 The distribution network has continued to expand to provide natural gas service to new commercial facilities and housing developments.